-The R-PHY Control Plane protocol described in this section is responsible for managing all types of pseudowires and features including DEPI (DOCSIS and video), UEPI, OOB, NDR/NDF, etc.
+The R-PHY Control Plane protocol described in this section is responsible for managing all types of pseudowires and features including DEPI (DOCSIS and video), UEPI, SCTE 55-1 and SCTE 55-2 OOB as well as NDR/NDF.

 The R-PHY protocol control plane signaling is conducted via GCP and L2TPv3 control protocol.
 The R-PHY L2TP control protocol signaling is based on the L2TPv3 control protocol introduced in [DEPI].
 When compared to the original DEPI, the scope of control plane functionality conducted via L2TP control protocol has been reduced.
 All higher level control primitives, such as QAM channel configuration parameter management, have been removed from the R-PHY L2TP control protocol.